 Can more than one vehicle be associated with a carpool permit?

 Yes.
-Carpool captains and members may register as many of their own vehicles as needed.
+Carpool leaders and members may register as many of their own vehicles as needed.
 Remember to place the hangtag in the vehicle that is being driven to campus.
 Vehicles not displaying the carpool permit are subject to citation.

 If one of the vehicles in a carpool is ticketed or towed, who is responsible?

 Each vehicle associated with the carpool permit will be registered under the owner’s name.
 (Please do not register your carpool partner’s vehicle to your account.)
-Carpool captains and members are responsible for their personal vehicles’ citations and towing fees.
+Carpool leaders and members are responsible for their personal vehicles’ citations and towing fees.

 What should I do if my carpool member leaves Georgia Tech?